Charlyperez04/CharlyPerez04/README.md

   <li>
     inDrive app <a href="https://play.google.com/store/apps/details?id=com.darman.usdarman">Darman</a> and <a href="https://play.google.com/store/apps/details?id=com.darman.drdarman">Darman Drivers</a>: I've colaborated on this project with the development, design, testing and deployment on App Store and Play Store
   </li>
-  <li>Private CMS</li>: I can't show any URL for privacy agreement.
-But this project were made with the MERN stack and is about management of vehicles rent, payments, weeks of use, vehicle checks and all about managemente of vehicles
+  <li>Private CMS: I can't show any URL for privacy agreement.
+But this project were made with the MERN stack and is about management of vehicles rent, payments, weeks of use, vehicle checks and all about managemente of vehicles fleets</li>
 </ul>
 <h3 align="left">Connect with me:</h3>
 <p align="left">